exadel-inc/esl/src/modules/esl-utils/README.md

 - ### Async

   - #### [Aggregate](./async/aggregate.ts) - throttle function decorator with aggregation.
-    Limit decorated function call to one, with aggregated list of call's argument.
-Decorated function call happens when the timeout is passed from the first call in the group.
+    Limits decorated function calls to one call in passed `time`.
+The decorated function `callback` will be called once at the end of the timeout with the list of first arguments in the calls.

   - #### [Debounce](./async/debounce.ts) - debounce function decorator.
     Debouncing is a pattern commonly used for rate limiting function calls with a timeout.